-The Space Coast Out-of-This-World Tatler & Herald-Tribune: a novel
+The Space Coast Tatler: a novel

-As the era of ink-stained wretches of journalism fades, Mac MacGregor believes his little weekly tabloid newspaper on Florida’s Space Coast, full of crime news, entertainment news, and beach babes, all with an ass-kicking attitude, still can make a difference.
-His newest reporter, young Stevie Guthrie, took the job in part because, in this time of anemic, timid, and directionless newspapers, Mac’s little rag just might offer a journalism apprenticeship like no other.
-Also, he needed the job.
-As they look into a gruesome murder story and uncover a terrorism plot, Mac and Guthrie might be digging up the scoop of a lifetime—provided they can stay alive long enough to report it.
+As the era of ink-stained wretches of journalism fades, there’s still small-town editor-publisher Mac MacGregor, who believes his defiant, little, weekly, tabloid newspaper on Florida’s Space Coast, full of crime news, entertainment news, and beach babes, still can make a difference.
+His new crime reporter, Stevie Guthrie, took the job fresh out of college because he figured Mac’s feisty little rag just might offer a journalism apprenticeship like no other—and because no one else would hire him.

 Excerpt: